rzounlom/2023-01-25-fe-eastern-2/week14/README.md

 ### Setup sass in react app

 - install command: npm - sass
-- update the file extension of you .css files to .scss
+- update the file extension of you .css files to .scss (App.css and index.css)
-- update the import statements using your css files to import the .scss files
+- update the import statements using your css files to import the .scss files (App.js and index.js)
 - start using sass

 ### Setup our folder structure